jseluis/artificial_intelligence_for_trading/Sentiment_Analysis_with_Neural_Networks/README.md

 ##### Here you will build your own deep learning model to classify the sentiment of messages from [StockTwits](https://stocktwits.com/), a social network for investors and traders.
 Your model will be able to predict if any particular message is positive or negative.
 From this, you'll be able to generate a signal of the public sentiment for various ticker symbols.

+###### *Additional Resources*

+Additional resources: If you would like to know some additional practical tips about how to improve your network and training, you may read this https://danijar.com/tips-for-training-recurrent-neural-networks/ and this https://towardsdatascience.com/stock-prediction-using-recurrent-neural-networks-c03637437578

 ###### *Important Notes*:

 ## From the Market Data (*Important*)